 If there are children and one party is now their primary carer, adjustments may be made in this party’s favour.

-There are two ways to establish the divisible pool of assets.
+There are two ways to split the property in a marriage.

 The court decides on which approach to take according to how just and equitable it would be for both parties.

-It was between Mr Hemiro and Ms Ramos, who married in 2010 and separated in 2016.
-As they did not cohabit before getting married, theirs counts as a short marriage.
+This case was between Mr Hemiro and Ms Ramos, who married in 2010 and separated in 2016.
+This was considered a short marriage by the court.

 Ms Ramos owned a house known as Property A, which Mr Hemiro wanted to be sold.
 He sought orders to use the resulting proceeds to pay mortgages and credit card bills, dividing the rest of the money 70-30 in favour of Ms Ramos.